DoraAgyemang/Data-Analysis---SQL/README.md

   - The sum of proportion of the sum of total product cost for each product name

    ### Data Analysis
-At this juncture we are going to write queries to asnwer the about question.
+At this juncture we are going to write queries to asnwer the about questions.
  1. Querry to bring out the total sales for each Product name
    ```
       SELECT